App Store Screenshots

 In order to determine both the best practices for an app's category, as well as the treatments that are currently trending among competitors, you must conduct research.
 Much of the research needed to track a competitor's creative trends over time requires powerful ASO tools.
 Otherwise, you are limited to only the most recent trends, which is not a complete picture of the competitive landscape.

-Iterative A/B Testing
+Mobile App Screenshot A/B Testing

 Once you have defined a clear style that you hypothesize will convert well based on research, it is important to confirm this by running A/B tests on different variations of the core design treatment.
 This shouldn’t be a one time endeavor either, as app store trends change frequently.
 Through iterative testing you are able to hone your creative set over time to determine the most effective treatments to improve conversion.